MayankECB/discountCalculator/README.md

 2. Navigate to the Project Directory: cd discountCalculator
 3. Build the Application: Make sure Maven is installed on your system : mvn clean install
 4. Run the Application: mvn spring-boot:run
    The application will start on http://localhost:8080/.
+5. Command to run test cases with code coverage: mvn test